Host plants:

 Remarks:

-The distribution ranges from Southern Europe through Asia Minor to northern India.
-In Europe, Nymphalis egea is rarely found in Provence, Italy and Croatia, and more commonly in the southeast (Greece and Bulgaria).
+The distribution ranges from southern Europe through Asia Minor to northern India.
+In Europe, Nymphalis egea is rarely found in the French Provence, in Italy and Croatia, and more commonly in the southeast (especially Greece and Bulgaria).